tigerand/mchown/README.md

 -h	help message

--n N	use a thread pool with N threads, which must be less than the calculated number of threads or it will be ignored
+-n N	use a thread pool with N threads, which must be less than the calculated number of threads or it will be ignored, with a warning

+-d	If compiled with debug, will toggle debug output.
+If not compiled with debug support, will exit with a usage message.
+Useful if compile with debug support, but you want to do a test run for speed, etc.

 ### Build